Robert H. Michel: Electoral career

-Although Michel was never part of the majority party, during his 38 years in the House he was noted for his bipartisanship in striking bargains.
-Michel was well respected across the aisle and was good friends with Democrats such as Speaker Thomas "Tip" O'Neill and Ways and Means Chairman Dan Rostenkowski.
+Although Michel was never part of the majority party, during his 38 years in the House, he was noted for his bipartisanship in striking bargains.
+Michel was well respected across the aisle and was good friends with Democrats, such as Speaker Thomas "Tip" O'Neill and Ways and Means Chairman Dan Rostenkowski.

 Michel was elected as a Republican to the U.S. House of Representatives in 1956 and served until his retirement on January 3, 1995.
 He served as Minority Whip from 94th Congress through the 96th Congress.
-Michel served from 1959 to 1980 as a member of the House Appropriations Committee, including 12 years as the ranking Republican on the Labor, Health, Education and Welfare Subcommittee.
-Later, he served as House Minority Leader from the 97th Congress through 103rd Congresses.
+Michel served from 1959 to 1980 as a member of the House Appropriations Committee, including 12 years as the ranking Republican on the Labor, Health, Education, and Welfare Subcommittee.
+Later, he served as House Minority Leader from the 97th Congress through the 103rd Congress.
 Michel voted in favor of the Civil Rights Acts of 1957, 1960, 1964, and 1968, as well as the 24th Amendment to the U.S. Constitution.
 Michel voted in favor of the House amendment to the Voting Rights Act of 1965 on July 9, 1965, but voted against the joint conference committee report on August 3, 1965.

 Michel's most difficult re-election was probably during the 1982 midterms, when he was in a tight race due to dissatisfaction over U.S. President Ronald Reagan's economic policies and the early 1980s recession.
-Reagan travelled to Peoria to campaign for him.
+Reagan traveled to Peoria to campaign for him.